Debbie Vaile Counselling

 WELCOME TO MY WEBSITE

-My name is Debbie Vaile and I am a Qualified Integrative Counsellor and Registered Member of the BACP.
+My name is Debbie Vaile and I am a Qualified Integrative Counsellor and Accredited Member of the BACP.

 Life can be challenging at times and can present us with varying degrees of problems that can feel difficult to cope with on our own.
 These challenges may affect our quality of life and lead to emotional difficulties resulting in depression, stress, anxiety and tension affecting our health and ability to function effectively.
 Difficulties may relate within the present or arise from our experiences in the past impacting on how we behave and identify now.
 This can affect how we relate with ourselves and others.
 I offer a safe and confidential space for you to explore areas of concern, gain insight and deepen awareness, without judgement or criticism.
 My focus is solely on you and your needs in supporting you in gaining a better understanding of how you think, feel and behave.
 My aim is to assist you in achieving confidence to support yourself and in making changes that feel right for you in moving forwards in life.